deldersveld/rDataTable/README.md

 ## Support
-rDataTable is provided "as-is" with no direct developer support.
+R DataTable is provided "as-is" with no direct developer support.
 If you find an issue with the visual, please log it here on GitHub.
 Please note that logging an issue is no guarantee that your issue will be resolved.

 ## Changelog